amd/InfinityHub-CI/rochpl/README.md

 8 GCD:  `mpirun_rochpl -P 2 -Q 4 -N 256000 --NB 512`
 16 GCD:  `mpirun_rochpl -P 4 -Q 4 -N 360448 --NB 512`

+>Note:
-Note these are example command lines and optimal values may vary depending on system characteristics.
+> These are example command lines and optimal values may vary depending on system characteristics.

 Overall performance of the benchmark is measured in 64-bit floating point operations (FLOPs) per second.
 Performance is reported at the end of the run to the user's specified output (by default the performance is printed to  **stdout**  and a results file  `HPL.out`).